Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 IMGS!!!

 Some people, however, think it'd be more intuitive to say a sphere is three-dimensional.
 Now let me ask: is a circle inside the three-dimensional space $\ro^3$ three-dimensional?
 Of course not!
 The dimension of a shape doesn't care where you **embedd** it!
 A sphere could also be embedded in the four-dimensional space $\ro^4$: is it four-dimensional then?!
 Think of it **intrinsically**, not extrinsically.
 I.e., dimension is defined as if you could only move in the shape, not from any other, external point of view.

-We'll give a more rigorous definition of dimension when we define manifolds in this section.
+Intuitively, a shape has dimension $d$ whenever it locally "looks like" $\ro^d$.
+Intrinsically, the sphere locally-- seen at a closer distance-- looks like the plane.
+We'll give a more rigorous definition of dimension when we define manifolds after studying continuity.

 2D spaces are also called **surfaces**.